-- 10 Ranger Operations (LEC 1.0) Learn about one of the world's most elite fighting forces -the U. S. Army Rangers.
+- 010 Ranger Operations (Lect 1.0) Learn about one of the world's most elite fighting forces -the U. S. Army Rangers.
 Get some hands-on training with actual army equipment.
-Learn rappelling, land navigation, orienteering and combat patrolling. - 1.0) Introduces cadets to the personal challenges and competencies that are critical for effective leadership.
-Cadets learn how the personal development of life skills such as critical thinking, goal setting, time management, physical fitness, and stress management relate to leadership, officership, and the Army profession. - 20 Rifle Marksmanship (LEC 1.0) The course teaches basic rifle marksmanship and firearm

-- safety.
-Students will be required to learn common rules of firearms safety and fire airguns using standard firing positions.
-Targets will be scored.
-Students will also become familiar with military marksmanship techniques and weapons. - 25 Introduction to Tactical Leadership (LEC 1.0) Overviews leadership fundamentals such as setting direction, problem-solving, listening, presenting briefs, providing feedback, and using effective writing skills.
-Cadets explore dimensions of leadership values, attributes, skills, and actions in the context of practical, hands-on, and interactive exercises. - 30 Wilderness Survival And Life-Saving Techniques (LEC 1.0) Basic life-saving techniques that will enable the student to assist an injured person or himself in an emergency, and survival techniques that will help the student survive in the wilderness. - 35 Innovative Team Leadership (LEC 3.0) Develop knowledge of self, self-confidence and individual leadership techniques through problem solving and critical thinking skills.
-Apply communication, feedback, and conflict resolution skills. - 40 Foundations of Tactical Leadership (LEC 3.0) Examines the challenges of leading tactical teams in the complex contemporary operating environment (COE).
-The course highlights dimensions of terrain analysis, patrolling, and operation orders.
-Further study of the theoretical basis of the Army leadership framework explores the dynamics of adaptive leadership in the context of military operations. - 50 Army Physical Readiness Program (LAB 1.0) Course instruction includes planning, implementing and managing the Army physical fitness program; the conducting of an Army physical fitness test; physical fitness training to include conditioning, calisthenics, and cross-country running.
-Fundamentals of drills and ceremony will also be taught. - 101 Special Topics (Variable 0.0-6.0) This course is designed to give the department an opportunity to test a new course. - 102 Basic Leadership Laboratory (LAB 1.0) Handson experience in basic military leadership skills, supplementing, but not duplicating classroom instruction in MSI and MSII courses.
+Learn rappelling, land navigation, orienteering and combat patrolling. - 020 Military Marksmanship (Lect 1.0) Fundamentals of military marksmanship.
+Includes firing the .22 caliber rifle and pistol as well as other army weapons. - 030 Wilderness Survival and Life-Saving Techniques (Lect 1.0) Basic life-saving techniques that will enable the student to assist an injured person or himself in an emergency, and survival techniques that will help the student survive in the wilderness. - 040 Introduction to Military Leadership (Lect 1.0) The culmination of the military science basic course.
+It is designed to investigate career options, prepare students for the opportunity to progress into the advanced military courses and pursue a commission as a Second Lieutenant. - 050 Army Physical Readiness Program (Lab 1.0) Course instruction includes planning, implementing and managing the Army physical fitness program; the conducting of an Army physical fitness test; physical fitness training to include conditioning, calisthenics, and cross-country running.
+Fundamentals of drills and ceremony will also be taught. - 101 Special Topics (Variable) This course is designed to give the department an opportunity to test a new course. - 102 Basic Leadership Laboratory (Lab 1.0) Hands-on experience in basic military leadership skills, supplementing, but not duplicating classroom instruction in MSI and MSII courses.
 Training is conducted at squad (8 person group) level with emphasis on leadership development at that level.
 Topics include oral communication and presentations, decision making, drill and ceremonies, squad tactics, land nav, and the tactical bivouac.
-Prerequisite: To accompany Mil Sc 40. - 105 Adaptive Tactical Leadership (LEC 2.0 and LAB 1.0) Challenges cadets to study, practice, and evaluate adaptive leadership skills as they are presented with scenarios related to squad operations.
-Cadets receive systematic and specific feedback on their leadership attributes and actions.
-Based on such feedback and self-evaluations, cadets continue to develop their leadership
+Prerequisite: To accompany Mil Sc 40.